2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ### In the Face

 We need personal, intimate, and direct contact with the Lord in order to see the Lord's face.
 The Lord is the one who shines in our hearts to illuminate the knowledge of the glory of God in the face of Jesus Christ (2 Cor.
 4:6).
 The Lord is shining and ready all the time, we can come and turn our hearts to the Lord that all the veils may be taken away, that we can behold the face of Jesus Christ.
+In fact, turning one's heart to love the Lord comes before touching the spirit.

 ### Rise up early and go to bed early